ricardjocelyn/ricardjocelyn.github.io/_pages/about.md

 My research investigates the impact of neighborhood disadvantage (e.g., poverty and crime exposure) on adolescent neurodevelopment and its downstream effects on substance use.
 Additionally, I examine how methodological practices in human neuroimaging impact the generalizability of neuroscience research.

-Prior to starting my PhD program, I worked as a post-baccalaureate computational research assistant at the Deutsches Zentrum für Neurodegenerative Erkrankungen (DZNE) (German Center for Neurodegenerative Diseases) in Berlin, Germany, followed by a research assistant position in neuroscience at Yale University in New Haven, CT.
+Prior to starting at Stanford University, I worked as a post-baccalaureate computational research assistant at the Deutsches Zentrum für Neurodegenerative Erkrankungen (DZNE) (German Center for Neurodegenerative Diseases) in Berlin, Germany, followed by a research assistant position in neuroscience at Yale University in New Haven, CT.

 You can find my most recent work [here](https://scholar.google.com/citations?user=9Pp2QRsAAAAJ&hl=en&oi=ao).